Yulian-Yurii Dorosh: Biography

-After the Krushelnytskyi family left for Soviet Ukraine, Dorosh had problems with housing and employment.
+After the Krushelnytskyi family had left for Soviet Ukraine, Dorosh had problems with housing and employment.
 His friends offered him a job as a photographer and translator at the Warsaw-based scientific Society of Hutsul Supporters, which annually collected ethnographic material in the Carpathians.
-It was the materials collected during his work at the Society that formed the basis of the exhibition "Our Motherland in the Photo" (1935), organized by the Ukrainian Photographic Society in Lviv.
+It was the materials collected during his work at the Society that formed the basis of the exhibition "Our Motherland in Photos" (1935), organized by the Ukrainian Photographic Society in Lviv.

-On the eve of the World War II, Yaroslav Pasternak (who knew Dorosh from his time at the Ukrainian Photographic Society) conducted archaeological excavations in princely Halych (Krylos), which Dorosh photographed at his invitation.
+On the eve of the World War II, Yaroslav Pasternak, who knew Dorosh from his time at the Ukrainian Photographic Society, conducted archaeological excavations in princely Halych (Krylos), which Dorosh photographed at his invitation.

-In 1939, Dorosh, along with Oleksandr Dovzhenko and Vasyl Sofroniv-Levytskyi, traveled to the Carpathians (Kosiv, Kuty, Kryvorivnia).
+In 1939, Dorosh, along with Oleksandr Dovzhenko and Vasyl Sofroniv-Levytskyi, traveled to the Carpathian villages of Kosiv, Kuty and Kryvorivnia.
 In Zhabie, they filmed a Hutsul wedding with a married couple, horses, pistols, and shooting.

 The war years were unproductive for him, and he barely took a few family photos.

 In 1946, a new period in the life of the master began, marked by a number of creative achievements.
-In 1956-1965, Dorosh worked as a photographer at the Department of Archeology of the Institute of Social Sciences of the USSR Academy of Sciences.
+In 1956-1965, Dorosh worked as a photographer at the Department of Archeology of the Institute of Social Sciences of the Academy of Sciences of Ukrainian SSR.
 He participated in archaeological expeditions of the Institute.
 His photographs were published in works on archeology, ethnography, folk art, and exhibited at three personal exhibitions.
 He got a job as a photographer at the Lviv Historical Museum, worked at the Department of History of Technology at the Lviv Polytechnic Institute, and was one of the first in Lviv to master the technique of color photography.

-In 1956, at the suggestion of Ivan Krypiakevych, Dorosh organized a photographic laboratory at the Department of Archeology of the Institute of Social Sciences of the USSR Academy of Sciences, where he printed illustrations for guidebooks, albums, and books ("Historical Walks in Lviv", etc.).
+In 1956, at the suggestion of Ivan Krypiakevych, Dorosh organized a photographic laboratory at the Department of Archeology of the Institute of Social Sciences of the Academy of Sciences of Ukrainian SSR, where he printed illustrations for guidebooks, albums, and books ("Historical Walks in Lviv", etc.).